HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

   )
 }}

 As seen also in the previous chart the most frequent JSON-LD property relationships reveal several critical implementation patterns across websites.
-PotentialAction emerges as a dominant property, showing strong connections to SearchAction and WebSite, indicating **widespread implementation of site search functionality** (we expect this to decrease as Google is removing support for this feature snippet). **Image-related properties** form another major cluster, with ImageObject frequently connected to Organization and WebPage entities, demonstrating the importance of visual content attribution.
+PotentialAction emerges as a dominant property, showing strong connections to SearchAction and WebSite, indicating widespread implementation of site search functionality (we expect this to decrease as Google is removing support for this feature snippet).
+Image-related properties form another major cluster, with ImageObject frequently connected to Organization and WebPage entities, demonstrating the importance of visual content attribution.
 The publisher and logo properties frequently link to Organization entities, establishing clear brand identity.

-**Navigation structures** show clear patterns through BreadcrumbList and itemListElement properties, typically connecting to WebPage entities.
+Navigation structures show clear patterns through BreadcrumbList and itemListElement properties, typically connecting to WebPage entities.
 Content relationships are evidenced by mainEntityOfPage connections, while business-specific information flows through address, openingHoursSpecification, and geo properties.

-Particularly noteworthy is the consistent implementation of **contact and location information**, with PostalAddress, ContactPoint, and GeoCoordinates forming a well-defined cluster.
+Particularly noteworthy is the consistent implementation of contact and location information, with PostalAddress, ContactPoint, and GeoCoordinates forming a well-defined cluster.
 This suggests businesses are prioritizing local presence markup.
 The presence of review-related properties (reviewRating, rating) connected to various entities indicates strong focus on reputation management through structured data.

 ### `sameAs`

-The sameAs property plays a crucial role in **entity disambiguation and knowledge graph development**, extending far beyond simple social media profile linking.
+The sameAs property plays a crucial role in entity disambiguation and knowledge graph development, extending far beyond simple social media profile linking.
 While our data shows strong implementation for major platforms (Facebook at 4.53%, Instagram at 3.67%), the true strategic value lies in how sameAs helps search engines understand and validate entity relationships.

 When properly implemented, sameAs serves as a powerful tool for entity disambiguation, particularly for organizations and persons.
 By linking to authoritative sources like Wikidata (0.17%) and Wikipedia (0.13%), brands can establish unambiguous entity identification.
 This creates what we might call a "*entity fingerprint*" that helps search engines confidently associate various online presences with the correct entity.